Chenminxue/learncpp/index.md

 ```

 ## Array
 Arrays are used to store elements of the same type(Data type).
-Arrays are made up of contiguous memory.
+Arrays are made up of continuous memory.